 What is a membrane and what's it for?

-How is the waterproofness of your trousers measured?
+How is the water resistance of my trousers measured?

 The resistance of a fabric is measured by the height of a water column in mm that can be supported by the fabric (test based on the ISO 811 standard).
 The higher the pressure, the more waterproof the fabric.
-Components with a 10,000 mm rating can therefore withstand the pressure of a 10,000 mm column of water (which is equivalent to a rain shower lasting two hours).
+A component with a waterproof rating of 12,000 mm can therefore withstand the pressure exerted by 12,000 mm of water.

 How can I be sure my trousers will give me proper protection in bad weather?

-These trousers have been developed using a robust component and rigorous assembly that limit wind chill and prevent the passage of water to help you brave all weather (rain, snow, wind, etc).
-To check their water-resistance, the trousers were placed under a special shower, to reproduce the conditions faced by a skier.
-We have checked the waterproofness of this product in use in various weather conditions over several days.
+These trousers were rigorously developed and assembled to stop water getting in and to prevent wind chill, so you can brave the bad weather (rain, snow, wind, etc.).
+To check their water-resistance, these trousers were placed under a special shower to reproduce the conditions faced by a skier.
+We have checked the waterproofness of this product when skiing in various conditions over several days.

-The water-repellent property of a fabric is its capacity to allow water to run off its surface without seeping in.
-These trousers feature water-repellent components to improve their resistance to bad weather.
+The water-repellent property of a fabric is its capacity to make water run off its surface without absorbing it.
+These trousers feature water-repellent components that extend their weather resistance.
 The fabric is made water-repellent by treating its outer surface.
 However, this property may deteriorate with use.

-How can you restore the water-repellency of your trousers?
+How to restore the water-repellent property of my trousers?

-Bear in mind that the water repellent feature can be reactivated.
+Remember that water-repellency can be restored.
 To do this, put the trousers in the tumble dryer on a synthetics programme for 10 to 15 minutes.

-You can also use a waterproofing spray (sold in our stores): spray the product evenly over the entire garment, then leave it to dry for 10 to 12 hours).
+You can also use a waterproofing spray (sold in our stores): spray the product evenly over the entire garment, then allow to dry for 10 to 12 hours).

 What are "breathable" trousers?

 This garment wicks away the water vapour produced by your body when exercising.
 To see if a fabric is breathable, its resistance to evaporative heat (RET) is measured in a standardised ISO 11092 test.
 The lower the RET, the more breathable the fabric.
-The 500 trousers have a RET of 11.
-However, it is the technical solutions (zips, vents, mesh) that Wedze uses, which reduce the condensation inside the garment and maximise breathability.
+The 980 trousers have a RET of 8.
+However, it’s the technical solutions (zips, vents, mesh) that Wedze uses, which reduce the condensation inside the garment and maximise breathability.